Consumer Proposal vs Bankruptcy: Which Debt Relief Option Is Right for You?

 Key Takeaways

-• Eligibility for consumer proposals requires $1,000-$250,000 in debt and stable income, while bankruptcy needs at least $1,000 in debt
+- Eligibility for consumer proposals requires $1,000-$250,000 in debt and a stable income, while bankruptcy requires at least $1,000 in debt.

 Understanding Consumer Proposals and Bankruptcy